Yamato-Security/sigma-to-hayabusa-converter/README.md

 # Tool usage

-`sigma-to-hayabusa-converter.py` is our main tool to convert the `logsource` field of Sigma rules to Hayabusa format.
+`sigma-to-hayabusa-converter.py` is our main tool to convert the `logsource` field of Sigma rules to Hayabusa-compatible format.
 Perform the following tasks to run it.